Cry for You (September song): Music video

 The original video was a promotional video featuring September in a photoshoot, as it features on several covers of the singles CD cover formats.
+It is intercut with a short movie about a man in a hotel who meets a reporter that he begins a relationship with, and ends up marrying.
+There is a flash forward to his wife sitting at home alone worrying about their son, who is out at all-night parties, while the man is away working.
+At the end, it skips to the man and his wife at the beach, where they kiss.
 This version uses the original radio edit, while the UK video uses the UK mix of the song.

 Internet meme

 Beginning in late 2018, "Cry for You" received renewed interest when it appeared in a popular meme format on Twitter.
-The meme juxtaposes a portion of the song's chorus, in which Marklund sings "you'll never see me again", with captions that ascribe the statement to entities such as socks that go missing after doing laundry, "Tumblr users after December 17th" (in reference to the site's ban on pornography), or "Lady Gaga to pop music after the gays [let] ArtPop flop".
+The meme juxtaposes a portion of the song's chorus, in which Marklund sings "you'll never see me again", with captions that ascribe the statement to entities such as socks that go missing after doing laundry, "Tumblr users after December 17th" (in reference to the site's ban on pornography), or "Lady Gaga to pop music after the gays [let] Artpop flop".

 Sampling

 In 2022, the song was sampled by British singer and songwriter Charli XCX on her song "Beg for You" (featuring Rina Sawayama) from her album Crash.